05F5/05f5/_sessions/2706-from-zero-to-infinity.md

 permalink: /schedule/from-zero-to-infinity
 ---

-In this lightning talk David will present the benefits of jumpstarting both product development and community when starting a new project.
+In this lightning talk David will talk about how to create a virtuous cycle between project/product development and community growth, from his experience in the early days of Kubernetes and his experience at Expanso now.